See below for important information and announcements for the week.

 The university has released detailed information about routine testing and shared the comprehensive plan on a dedicated website.
 We encourage you to review this important information.

-Routine testing will take place at SMFA’s 230 Fenway building on Mondays, Wednesdays, and Fridays between 10 a.m. and 3 p.m., and on the Medford/Somerville campus daily from 9 a.m. to 6 p.m.
-You will receive an email inviting you to download the Campus Key app that will allow you to schedule your routine tests.
+Beginning February 1, routine testing will take place at SMFA’s 230 Fenway building Monday through Friday, and on the Medford/Somerville campus daily.
+You will need to download the Campus Key app in order to schedule your routine tests.
+Visit the testing website for the most up-to-date information about testing.

 All SMFA buildings (including 230 Fenway and 160 St. Alphonsus on the Boston SMFA Campus, and Barnum and Lane Halls on the Medford/Somerville Campus) will be open daily from 8 am to 10 pm All students, faculty, and staff will be required to show their Daily Health Screening clearance at the 230 Fenway and Mission Hill security desks.
 Overnights and after-hours access will not be permitted in our buildings this semester.
 Visitors and the members of the public will not be permitted to access our buildings.